PLAN FOR THE HEAT

 TOP 10 TIPS FOR OPIMISING SPORTS PERFORMANCE IN THE HEAT

 1. Know your predicted event conditions.
-Researching the average eventconditions over the previous years can help you better understand what you are likely to face.
+Researching the average event conditions over the previous years can help you better understand what you are likely to face.
 Remember there are multiple factors to consider that influence body temperature and how well you will cope with the heat.
-Some of these factors include humidity, sun radiation from direct sunlight, clothing, diffused radiation off clouds and road surfaces, wind speed and expected outside temperatures.
+Some of these factors include humidity, solar radiation from direct sunlight, clothing, diffused radiation off clouds and road surfaces, wind speed and expected outside temperatures.
 Outside temperatures are usually taken in the shade so the actual perception of how hot it is, can change significantly.

 3. Keep your fluids up.
-If you are competing in the heat you will be losing a lot more fluid than in cooler months.
-Fluid losses over 2% of your body weight reduce sports performance.
+If you are competing in the heat you will lose more fluid than in cooler months.
+Fluid losses over 2% of your bodyweight reduce sports performance.
 When athletes reach this 2% threshold, increased fatigue, reduced endurance, reduced motor skills and mental function, early signs of heat illness and declining motivation can be observed.
 Studies also show heart rate increases by 3-5% for every 1% dehydration.
 Drinks including electrolytes such as sodium and magnesium are important and beneficial over water, especially in events with 90 minutes duration or more.
 Drinking to thirst is advised for shorter events under 90 minutes duration and events with low intensity in cooler climates.
 A general rule of thumb is to aim to sip 250ml of fluids every 20-30mins of an event of high intensity over 90 minutes.

 4. Replenish fluids.
 Drinking 150% of the fluid lost during an event within 2 hours is also key to a speedy recovery.
 This does not mean you should skull huge quantities of fluid.
 Imagine yourself as a plant.
-If you tip large amounts of water on a plant, the water just runs through the bottom of the pot but if you water the plant gradually, the roots have time to absorb the fluid and nourish the plant.
+If you tip large amounts of water on a plant, the water just runs through but if you water the plant gradually, the roots have time to absorb the fluid and nourish the plant.
 Humans are the same, so ideally sip fluids slowly and continuously in combination with consuming high-water content foods such as watermelon in the 2 hours immediately after your event

 5. Heat adaptation.
-Study’s reveal it is not uncommon for core body temperatures of elite athletes to reach 41c during races.
+Studies reveal it is not uncommon for core body temperatures of elite athletes to reach 41c during races.
 This naturally coincides with a drop in pace.
-In many situations high core temperatures are unavoidable however the time at which athletes reach this level of temperature can be delayed, therefore minimising the time at which their pace will drop in a race and reduce the risk of unfavourable side effects such as heat stroke.
+In many situations, high core temperatures are unavoidable however the time at which athletes reach this level of temperature can be delayed, therefore minimising the time at which their pace will drop in a race and reduce the risk of unfavourable side effects such as heat stroke.
 Some of the most widely used protocols to help athletes prepare for performance in heat climates include heat acclimatisation and heat acclimation.
 Both of these techniques improve the athletes’ physical responses and overall ability to cope with heat exposure.
 Heat acclimatisation involves adaptations in response to heat stress in a controlled environment such as a heat chamber (typically under supervision) over the course of 7 to 14 days.

 Heat acclimation is a similar process but in a natural environment such as training in a warm climate such as Cairns.
-Some of the positive adaptations that occur to heat adaptation/ acclimation include reductions in heart rate, body and skin temperature and perceived level of exertion/ effort.
+Some of the positive adaptations that occur to heat adaptation/ acclimation include reductions in heart rate, body and skin temperature, and perceived level of exertion/ effort.
 An increased sweat rate and sweat onset also help you to cool down more efficiently.
-Reduced sodium loss and blood pressure is also observed.
+Reduced sodium loss and blood pressure are also observed.
 These changes equate to an athlete’s increased ability to perform in the heat.

 Undertaking 70-80 minute sessions in heat chambers a few times per week as part of a well-structured training plan can aid in heat adaptation.
 This is great for those with access to heat chambers but what about everyone else?

-Homebased options do exist like hot rooms, hot baths and saunas.
+Homebased options do exist like hot rooms, hot baths, and saunas.
 Athletes can also create a DIY heat chamber in a bathroom or laundry by switching on the heater and using a treadmill or stationary bike.